BSW Program: Lower & Upper Division Overview

 Students who earn a grade of D or F are permitted one course repeat (i.e., students may pursue a course repeat on one occasion only during matriculation in Upper Division).
 Students who repeat a course and achieve a grade of C or higher may continue to progress in Upper Division.
 Students who receive a grade of D or F for a course repeat will be dismissed from the major.

-Students are permitted to apply to repeat a field practicum course only once.
-The Field Committee will review the student’s application to repeat field, as well as their overall performance in the Program, and then render a decision as to whether the student will be permitted to repeat the field practicum course.
-Field Committee denial decisions for repeating a field practicum course will result in a student’s dismissal from the major.
-In addition, a student who is permitted to repeat a field practicum course and does not achieve a grade of P will be dismissed from the major.
+Students are permitted to apply to repeat a practicum course only once.
+The Practicum Committee will review the student’s application to repeat practicum, as well as their overall performance in the Program, and then render a decision as to whether the student will be permitted to repeat the practicum course.
+Practicum Committee denial decisions for repeating a practicum course will result in a student’s dismissal from the major.
+In addition, a student who is permitted to repeat a practicum course and does not achieve a grade of P will be dismissed from the major.